 When you contact us we will ask for personal information to enable us to verify your identity.

 Yours medical records are held securely and will be available for access by GPs and clinical staff in the course of a consultation.
 The reception staff will access your records occasionally to update them.
 All our staff are bound by strict rules around confidentiality.

 Information about the General Practitioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.
 Our policy and publication scheme information can be found by clicking here Freedom of information publication scheme

 We encourage patients to give us feedback.
 You can leave live feedback each time you visit us by completing a feedback form and Friends and Family Test before you leave.

 If you are unhappy with our service - most problems can be sorted out quickly and easily, often at the time they arise with the person concerned, and this may be the approach you try first.
 You can also ask to speak to a member of the Management Team.
 This will often help to resolve your concerns straight away.
 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, in writing, using the form below to the Practice Manager, as soon as possible after the event.

 Our complaints leaflet explains how to make a complaint, what we do next, complaining on behalf of someone else and what to do if you are dissatisfied with the outcome.It also explains how we share your information during any complaints handling process.
 The names and contact details for other services can that handle concerns and answer questions about your NHS care can also be found in our leaflet.
-Complaints Comments and Suggestions Make a complaint form, terms and conditions Third party consent form (if you are making a complaint on behalf of someone else)

 We ask that you keep and turn up on time for appointments made on your behalf either here or elsewhere within the health service.
 Please give adequate notice if you are unable to do so.